I really hate to break this to you, but America was founded upon Christian principles.

 What the heck, let's go back to that oldest of American documents, the Mayflower Compact.
 It has words that progressives hate, as well: "Having undertaken for the Glory of God, and Advancement of the Christian Faith..."

 If you want to pursue this further, I have a couple of documents for you to look at.
-First, a free e-book from American Vision, The Case for America's Christian Heritage.
-You can get it free if you click here.
-There is another that is not free, but not expensive, either.
+First, a PDF e-book from American Vision, The Case for America's Christian Heritage.
+You can get it $0.99 USD if you click here.
+There is another that is also free, but not expensive, either.
 I know the author and I'm acquainted with his work on other things.
 I purchased Founders Speak on that basis, and I'm telling you that it's a solid resource.
-Use both books, and you'll have a great start in being able to smackdown those who sneeringly try to rewrite history.
+Use both books, and you'll have a great start in being able to slap leather with those who sneeringly try to rewrite history.

 In your Fourth of July celebrations, please take a moment to be thankful for those who have served, and are serving, to protect our freedoms.